nus-cs2103-AY2021S1/ip/docs/README.md

-# Duke(Chatty-Bot) User Guide
+# Chatty-Bot User Guide

 ## Introduction
-Duke(Chatty-Bot) is a bot that keeps track of your to do list.
+Chatty-Bot is a bot that keeps track of your to do list.
 It is optimised to be used via a command-line interface (CLI) although a GUI is also provided for clarity.
-Duke is suitable for those who wish to keep track of their tasks using CLI.
+Chatty-Bot is suitable for those who wish to keep track of their tasks using CLI.

 ![Ui image](Ui.png)

-## Features supported by Duke(Chatty-Bot)
+## Features supported by Chatty-Bot
-Duke(Chatty-Bot) supports a list of features as shown below.
+Chatty-Bot supports a list of features as shown below.

 * Display help message with how to use the bot for first time
 * Add tasks to current task list